Billionaire Profile

 In-Depth Profile

-Hal Jackman was born in Toronto, Ontario, on June 10, 1932.
+Henry Newton Rowell "Hal" Jackman was born in Toronto, Ontario, Canada, on June 10, 1932.
 He is the son of Harry Jackman, a former Member of Parliament, and Mary Rowell Jackman, a philanthropist.
-He attended Upper Canada College, the University of Toronto Schools, Victoria College, the University of Toronto Faculty of Law, and the London School of Economics.
+He attended Upper Canada College, University of Toronto Schools, and the London School of Economics.
+Jackman's upbringing instilled in him a strong commitment to public service and philanthropy, which would become a defining aspect of his life.

 Rise to Success